DaC00P/lesson_plan/node_quiz.md

     C. 1, 1, 1
     D. 1, 2, 3 - key

-16. What is the best description of what a switch statement used for in JavaScript?
+16. What is the best description of what an if/else statement used for in JavaScript?
     A. Returning a boolean
     B. Conditionally rendering different components
     C. Executing code blocks based on a condition - key